JO3-W3B-D3V/DynamicChartJS.js/README.md

 This file is used just to demonstrate the DynamicChartJS.js file in work.
 ### testcharts.html
 This file is used just to demonstrate the DynamicChartJS.js file in work.

+### index-2.js
+This file is used just to demonstrate the DynamicChartJS.js file in work. **With two charts on the same canvas**.
+### testcharts-2.html
+This file is used just to demonstrate the DynamicChartJS.js file in work. **With two charts on the same canvas**.

 ### DynamicChartJS.js
 This file is used to actually allow for dynamic charts.
 ### chart.js